2025

 Pavel Dorozhkin

-Pavel is Professor of Practice at Skoltech and Deputy Head of Quantum Communications department at Russian Railways.
-He is in charge of the R&D and technology development within the Russian National Roadmap on quantum communications lead by Russian Railways.
+Pavel is Professor of Practice at Skoltech and Director of the Project Center for Applied Photonics.
 At Skoltech he is focused on teaching technological innovations and supporting student startup teams.
 Earlier Pavel was a deputy head of Industrial Programs at Skoltech – coordinating Skoltech activities with industrial and governmental partners.
 He worked at NT-MDT (a leading Russian company manufacturing and exporting scientific equipment) as head of the Applications and Product Management.
 His team successfully developed and commercialized unique equipment and technology for super-resolution optical microscopy with the use of the AFM probe for light localization – with more than $10 million annual export sales worldwide.
 Pavel is a laureate of the International Prize in Nanotechnology and several other awards for applied R&D.

 Maxim Kiselev